Feeding the world’s growing population

 The Fertiliser Association of New Zealand promotes and encourages responsible and scientifically-based nutrient management.

-Our Members have always been conscious of the potential risks associated with sourcing from Western Sahara, and have manged the risks by heighted managerial oversight, including regular visits to the region.
+Our members have always been conscious of the potential risks associated with sourcing from Western Sahara, and have managed the risks by heighted managerial oversight, including regular visits to the region.
 They have commissioned a full human rights due diligence assessment by an independent third party, which was undertaken in accordance with guidance set out in the UNGPs.

 OCP has been a very willing partner in this process, including having fully implemented ESG reporting across its entire operation.
 The company is also making substantive progress in developing and implementing human rights policies across its business.